 Hää Eesti Asi

 Hää Eesti Asi is Kätlin’s favourite souvenir shop in Tallinn.
-They sell Estonian handicraft and food.
+They sell Estonian handicrafts and food.
 We like this store because they will not sell typical souvenir staff like matrjoška dolls and amber (which, by the way, has nothing to do with Estonia).
-Instead of that, you can find there lot’s of wooden products, handmade jewellery and Estonian food products.
-Hää Eesti Asi is located at Viru 23, Tallinn.
-It is right after Viru gates- at the entrance of old town.
+Instead of that, you can find there a lot of wooden products, handmade jewellery and Estonian food products.
+Hää Eesti Asi was previously located in the old town, but now you can find them only from Tallinn’s Airport.

 Kalev chocolate shop

-If you are a sweet-tooth, then this is a place you should visit.
-Kalev is Estonian chocolate factory which dates back to 1806.
+If you are a sweet tooth, then this is a place you should visit.
+Kalev is an Estonian chocolate factory which dates back to 1806.
 Like the name says – Kalev chocolate shop sells different types of chocolates, candies, gift boxes, marzipan figures etc. Kalev chocolate shops are located in Rotermanni Quarter, Roseni 7 and Balti Jaam’s market.

-Tallinn Christmas Market is opened every year from the end of November until the beginning of January.
+Tallinn Christmas Market is open every year from the end of November until the beginning of January.